Tomtiko04/TODO-LIST/README.md

 # Ogunneye oyinkansola - A TODO-LIST

 ## Welcome! 👋
-Thanks for checking out this Project.
+Thanks you for checking out this Project.

 ### Built with